epfl-dlab/aiflows/docs/Tutorials/autogpt_tutorial.md

 # AutoGPT Tutorial
 **Prequisites:** setting up your API keys (see [setting_up_aiFlows.md](./setting_up_aiFlows.md)), [Introducing the FlowVerse with a Simple Q&A Flow Tutorial](./intro_to_FlowVerse_minimalQA.md), [ReAct Tutorial](./reAct.md), [React With Human Feedback Tutorial](./reActwHumanFeedback.md)

 This guide introduces an implementation of the AutoGPT flow.
-The guide is organized in two sections:
+It's organized in two sections:

 1. [Section 1:](#section-1-whats-the-autogpt-flow) What's The AutoGPT flow ?
 2. [Section 2:](#section-2-running-the-autogpt-flow) Running the AutoGPT Flow

+### By the Tutorial's End, I Will Have...

+* Acknowledged the differences between AutoGPT and ReActWithHumanFeedback and their implications
+* Gained proficiency in executing the AutoGPTFlow
+* Enhanced comprehension of intricate flow structures

 ## Section 1: What's The AutoGPT flow ?

 In the previous tutorial [React With Human Feedback Tutorial](./reActwHumanFeedback.md), we introduced the `ReActWithHumanFeedback` Flow.
 Towards the end, while the flow demonstrated effective functionality, we observed a notable challenge, especially in prolonged conversations.
 The principal issue emerged when attempting to transmit the entire message history to the language model (LLM), eventually surpassing the permissible maximum token limit.
 As a temporary solution, we opted to send only the first two and the last messages as context to the LLM.
 However, this approach proves suboptimal if your objective is to enable the model to maintain a more comprehensive long-term memory.
-Consequently, in this tutorial, we will demonstrate how to create the `AutoGPT` flow, providing a solution to this issue.
+Consequently, in this tutorial, we will demonstrate how to create a basic implementation of the `AutoGPT` flow, providing a solution to tackles this issue.

-The `AutoGPT` flow is a circular flow is a circular flow that organizes the problem-solving process into four distinct flows:
+The `AutoGPT` flow is a circular flow that organizes the problem-solving process into four distinct flows:

 1. `ControllerFlow`: Given an a goal and observations (from past executions), it selects from a predefined set of actions, which are explicitly defined in the `ExecutorFlow`, the next action it should execute to get closer accomplishing its goal.
 In our configuration, we implement the `ControllerFlow` using the `ChatAtomicFlow`